-Even though hail is rare in a hurricane, insurance carriers do put a hold on adding comprehensive coverage when a hurricane is projected to make landfall.
-If you are unable to get comprehensive coverage before the hold is in place, you will be responsible for all physical damage to your vehicle.
-If hail happens to occur in a separate storm or the actual hurricane, you only have coverage if you added it in time.
+For example, even though hail is rare in a hurricane, insurance carriers put a hold, or "moratorium," on adding comprehensive coverage when a hurricane is projected to make landfall.
+If you cannot get comprehensive coverage before the hold is in place, you will be responsible for all physical damage to your vehicle.

-Deductibles are determined at the time you purchase car insurance on your vehicle.
-Many insurance companies require a deductible on comprehensive, but sometimes a zero deductible can be offered at an additional cost.
+Hail damage is covered like any other standard claim.
+Providers determine deductibles at the time you purchase car insurance on your vehicle.
+Many insurance companies require a deductible with a comprehensive policy, but sometimes they offer a zero deductible at an additional cost.

-If you have hail damage and a deductible on comprehensive coverage, you will need to pay your deductible at the time you get your vehicle repaired.
-Regardless of your deductible amount, it is almost certain the cost to repair your hail damaged vehicle will exceed your deductible.
+If you have hail damage and a deductible on comprehensive coverage, you will need to pay your deductible when you get your vehicle repaired.
+Regardless of your deductible amount, it is almost certain that the cost to repair damage from hail will exceed your deductible.

 Can Hail Damage Total My Car?